The Lost King: Production

 In November 2020, it was announced that Stephen Frears was set to direct the film, based on a screenplay written by Steve Coogan and Jeff Pope, and co-starring Coogan.
 In March 2021, it was announced that Sally Hawkins had joined the cast as Philippa Langley.
-Principal photography began in April of that year, and took place across a variety of locations in the Edinburgh area, including Morningside and Newtongrange.
+Principal photography began in April of that year, and took place across a variety of locations in the Edinburgh area, including Morningside and Dalkeith.

 Release

 The film premiered at the 47th Toronto International Film Festival, and was released in UK cinemas on 7 October 2022.
-IFC Films has acquired U.S. distribution rights to the film.
+IFC Films had acquired U.S. distribution rights to the film.
+It was then released in the US the following year on 24 March 2023.